 I am an associate professor in philosophy and associated faculty for linguistics at the University of Wisconsin-Milwaukee.
 I arrived in 2018; I was tenured in 2021.
 For the 2021-2022 school year, I am supported by a grant through the Honesty Project to write about linguistic deception.

 My PhD in philosophy is from Rutgers University where I was a member of the semantics group at the Center for Cognitive Science.
 Prior to that, I earned a master’s in philosophy at Northern Illinois University and a bachelor’s in philosophy from Biola University.
 I grew up in Puyallup, Washington.

-My expertise is the philosophy of language (esp. semantics and pragmatics).
+My expertise is within the philosophy of language and cognitive science.
 But I have wandering interests, and also write in metaphysics, philosophy of mind, epistemology, philosophy of science, and metaethics, especially when there’s a linguistic issue at stake.
 You can find preprints for all of my papers at philpapers.